session Analysis

 Exit rate (when a page is selected)

-Number of sessions left after visiting this page /Number of sessions that contain current page visit events.
-The meaning is the percentage of exits from the page in the product usage path that contains the page.
+Number of sessions left after visiting this page / Number of sessions that include this page.
+This represents the percentage of exits from this page in the product usage path that contains the page.

 Bounce rate (when session population is selected)

-session duration: the duration of the current session, in seconds
+Session duration: the length of the current session, measured in seconds.

 • Meaning of the session attribute